vivienpou/react-boilerplate/docs/general/introduction.md

 2. Memoization
 3. Composability

-Imagine an application that shows a list of users.
+Imagine an application that shows a list of Products.
 Its redux state tree stores an array of usernames with signatures:

 `{ id: number, username: string, gender: string, age: number }`.